thebrandonallen/edit-author-slug/README.md

 ## Changelog ##

+### 1.5.2 ###
+* Release date: TBD
+* Fixed a regression where those using the default author based couldn't remove front unless they were also using role-based author bases.
+Props @thatherton.

 ### 1.5.1 ###
 * Release date: 2017-06-02
 * Fix PHP notice when manually updating a user profile.
 Props @mydigitalsauce.